ylikx/forpy/README.md

 [19, 'Hello world!', 3.14]
 ```

+If `python3-config` is not found, you might have to install the package `python3-dev` (on Ubuntu, Debian).

 For simplicity this example and most following examples do not contain error handling code.

 ## Tuples, objects